 Bugcrowd moved early to establish itself in the rapidly expanding field of bug-bounty programs, in which application vendors and private organisations offer prizes to white-hat hackers that identify bugs or vulnerabilities in their code.

 Bugcrowd maintains links with a growing roster of more than 3000 security testers and manages their interactions with the client’s systems to ensure security is preserved and any discovered vulnerabilities are kept private.
-It The concept has taken off through the year as a flood of vulnerabilities leave large Web properties feeling exposed: Facebook, Google, Microsoft, Mozilla and others have recently introduced
+It their own programs.

 Originally founded by security researchers Casey Ellis and Sergei Belakomen through Australia’s Startmate startup incubator program, the company has gone from strength to strength.
 Its client based now includes the likes of Coles, Rabobank and Big Commerce, with word-of-mouth and repeat business helping secure its growth.